Memphis Mad Dogs: After the Mad Dogs

 The city of Memphis would go on to host several more professional football franchises.
 The most notable was the Liberty Bowl's hosting of the NFL's Tennessee Oilers for the 1997 season.
 The plan was for the Oilers, who were to be based in Nashville once a new stadium was ready, to play two full seasons in Memphis because the city had the state's only stadium that was ideally sized for the NFL at the time.
 The largest stadium in Nashville at the time, Vanderbilt Stadium, seated only 41,000 people and was deemed too small even for temporary use.
 The state's largest stadium, Neyland Stadium in Knoxville, seated over 102,000 people, far too large to sell out in time to avoid local blackouts.
 If successful, it could have set Memphis up to make another bid on the expansion franchise that was to be awarded in the wake of the Cleveland Browns relocation controversy (what eventually became the Houston Texans).

 However, like the Mad Dogs, the Oilers proved to be an attendance disaster in Memphis.
 Due to Memphians' unwillingness to support a lame-duck team and Nashvillians' reluctance to travel on Interstate 40 to see "their" team play, Oilers games didn't draw much more than the Mad Dogs had drawn even on a good day and often drew more opponents' fans than Oilers fans.
 The Oilers backed out of the Memphis arrangement after only one season and played the 1998 season at Vanderbilt.

 The Memphis Pharaohs played two seasons in the Arena Football League, their first concurrent with the Mad Dogs, in 1995 and 1996.
-In 2001, Memphis would host the XFL's Memphis Maniax, the AAF's Memphis Express and the AF2's Memphis Xplorers.
+In 2001, Memphis would host the XFL's Memphis Maniax. in 2019, the AAF's Memphis Express and the 2000s AF2's Memphis Xplorers.
 The Xplorers would last for six seasons.
+Currently Memphis is home to a second incarnation of the Memphis Showboats in the United Football League.
 Memphis would also have success in other professional sports, landing another Canadian export with the relocation of the Vancouver Grizzlies in 2001, which became the Memphis Grizzlies that have been playing there ever since.